john-itcsolutions/cheirrs/README.md

 (The database schema for ITCSA's project are private and available only under certain conditions.)

-In a smart-general terminal, in a mounted directory (on shared) from the 2nd HDD if available, to save working files in case of a crash:
+In a host terminal, from a second HDD if available, to save working files in case of a crash:

-Bootstrap a new controller:
+Bootstrap a new controller (when you installed juju, it recognised that microk8s was already installed, and juju created a 'microk8s' cloud for you to use.
+Verify this with `juju clouds`):

-`juju bootstrap --bootstrap-constraints "cores=2 mem=4G" localhost`
+`juju bootstrap microk8s house`

 Add a model named "smart-web"

-`juju add-model smart-web`
+`juju add-model dbase-bchains`

-`juju set-model-constraints "cores=2 mem=4G"`

 Deploy the Kubernetes Charm

-`juju set-model-constraints "cores=2 mem=4G"`

 `juju deploy cs:bundle/charmed-kubernetes-559`